rails/website/_world_sessions/2024/day-2/1-opening-session.md

 running_order: 0
 ---

-Rails World attendees are welcome to register, enter, and get breakfast before the keynote begins.
+Rails World attendees are welcome to register, enter, and grab a coffee before the keynote begins.